With a General Election just around the corner, it’s a good time to remember that people with dementia have the same right to vote as everyone else.

 The right to vote is not taken away by dementia.

-The General Election on June 8 is a chance to have your say, and there is plenty of support available to make sure that you can.
+The General Election on 12 December is a chance to have your say about important issues such as social care, and there is plenty of support available to make sure that you can.
 Just make sure you register before it’s too late!